coala/coala/docs/Users/Install.md

 >
 > Note that *nuget* downloads all packages into the current working directory.

-## eSpeak (*)

-If you want to use coalas voice outputter you need to install eSpeak from
-<http://espeak.sourceforge.net/> or your favorite package manager on linux.
-Note
-that voice output is currently only possible when developing for coala.
-If you care for voice output, please contact us so we will speed up development of our voice output module.

-On OSX, espeak can be installed using `brew install espeak`.

-> *Note*:
->
-> eSpeak is currently unsupported on windows.
-However it is known to work.

 ## libclang and munkres (*)

 coala features a code clone detection algorithm for clang supported languages.